 Steph is a recent Chemistry with Biomedicine graduate from King’s College London.
 She has recently completed an events management internship with PESGB – The Petroleum Exploration Society of Great Britain.
 She has since been taken on permanently as an Events Officer.

 I approached this internship from a completely different background than most people working in events; with an undergraduate degree in Chemistry and two graduate jobs behind me already.
 But neither of them had been right for me, and consequently, I wasn’t exactly sure what I was looking for.
-But when Matthew (from Step) directed me to the company’s website prior to my interview, I knew it was an organisation I wanted to be involved in.
+But when I was directed me to the company’s website prior to my interview, I knew it was an organisation I wanted to be involved in.
 The character and reputation of the events, along with the organisation’s direction, highlighted the opportunity for developing my event management skills further.

 The PESGB team are incredibly friendly, positive and supportive.
 But most importantly, they are all lovers of a good cup of tea!
 Mugs of the stuff are given in offices across Britain, but our team meetings don’t work unless there’s a full-on teapot in the middle of the table.